GMKPoonLab/Ets-1/README.md

 Directory guide:

-  low-affinity-binding ("Mechanism of cognate discrimination by the ETS-family transcription factor Ets-1")
+<t>low-affinity-binding ("Mechanism of cognate discrimination by the ETS-family transcription factor Ets-1")